argobres/student_dropout_prediction/README.md

 A model examining three student outcomes: Dropout, Enrolled, and Graduate.
 The project compares classifiers, tests feature representations, and audits differences in errors across student groups.

-**Scope:** retrospective classification using information through the second semester.
-This is not an enrollment-only model or a validated operational early-warning system.

 ## Results at a glance

 | Submitted result | Value |